godarklight/concorde/Panels/Instruments/ReadmeInstruments.txt

   Example : instrument having all layers shifted upwards, so that its bottom starts on the disturbed hotspot;
   but the bottom is not visible because without texture !
+- missing hotspots are caused by a panel side lower than the underlying 3D surface.
 - sometimes a bug (the condition doesn't work) appears in such a situation :

       <or include="concorde-cond-flashing-light.xml">